Thirubuvanam silk sari

-Thirubuvanam Silk Sarees are a silk saris woven in the Thirubuvanam region in Thanjavur district of the Indian state of Tamil Nadu.
+A Thirubuvanam silk sari is a silk sari woven in the Thirubuvanam region in Thanjavur district of the Indian state of Tamil Nadu.
 It was declared as a Geographical indication in 2018–19.

 Description

-These include silk saris woven in the Thirubuvanam region on the highway of Kumbakonam to Mayiladuthurai in Tamil Nadu.
+It includes a silk sari woven in the Thirubuvanam region on the highway of Kumbakonam to Mayiladuthurai in Tamil Nadu.
 The silk saris measure about 12 ft in length and 4 ft in breadth, weighing about 400 g without the zari.

 The saris are known for its extensive border and pallu designs with extensive zari work and higher thread count.
 The weavers are part of a co-operative named Thirubuvanam Silk Handloom Weavers Co-operative Production and Sale Society Limited (THICO), which was established in 1955.